PaddlePaddle/book/06.label_semantic_roles/README.en.md

         learning_rate=mix_hidden_lr))
 ```

 - The CRF decoding layer is used for evaluation and inference.
 It shares weights with CRF layer.
 The sharing of parameters among multiple layers is specified by using the same parameter name in these layers.
+If true tag sequence is provided in training process, `paddle.layer.crf_decoding` calculates labelling error for each input token and `evaluator.sum` sum the error over the entire sequence.
+Otherwise, `paddle.layer.crf_decoding`  generates the labelling tags.

 ```python
 crf_dec = paddle.layer.crf_decoding(